Blog

 • More reliable recurring revenue

-Drawbacks of offering dedicated desks
+Drawbacks of dedicated desks

 • Fewer opportunities for drop-ins and new faces